Traveling with IBS: How to Prevent IBS Flare-Ups on Vacation and Flights

 • Low FODMAP crackers or pretzels

-• Portable fruit (mandarins, oranges, greenish bananas, grapes)
+• Portable fruit (mandarins, oranges, firm bananas)

 • Low FODMAP-certified granola & protein bars (look for the Monash University or FODMAP Friendly logos or find a list on the Monash FODMAP App).